1. Working as an IT Project Manager [NOC 0213]

 Creating a List of Potential Employers

-- BC Tech (special issue of BC Tech magazine)
+- BC Tech (special issue of Business in Vancouver magazine)

 Includes company lists for biggest BC tech companies